xvnpw/fabric-agent-action/README.md

 Use `actions/github-script` for fetching and `peter-evans/create-or-update-comment` for writing back to original issue.
 The condition `if: contains(github.event.comment.body, '/fabric')` ensures that the workflow runs only when referencing `/fabric`.

 Use `github.event.comment.user.login == github.event.repository.owner.login` condition to ensure only authorized users can run fabric patterns.
-This can avoid you draining your LLM provider balances.
+This can avoid draining LLM provider balances.

 The example references the action from GHCR docker registry to avoid rebuilding the container.
 Alternatively, use `uses: xvnpw/fabric-agent-action@vx.y.z`.